sugarfig/p5-lab-1/README.md

 - What if you wanted to leave an image instead of paint an ellipse?
 - Copy paste your code from part 8.
 - Read the documentation [here](https://p5js.org/reference/#/p5/loadImage) and have the giant crayon leave an image every time you CLICK the mouse (instead of erasing).

+# Project Time!

+Head over to this repo to learn about the assignment: https://github.com/Snap-Engineering-Academy-2021/p5-template

 # Credits